Video Game / Mario vs. Donkey Kong

 - Whenever Pauline gets kidnapped by Donkey Kong, Mario grabs for her but only catches the hem of her dress, tearing it in the same way as the original Donkey Kong.

-- Several tunes in Mini-Land Mayhem are remixes of Mario 2 tunes.
+- Several tunes in Mini-Land Mayhem! are remixes of Super Mario Bros.
+2 tunes.

 - One-Hit-Point Wonder: If it hurts Mario, it kills him.
 The exceptions are the bosses at the end of the 12 worlds.